syncfusion-content/blazor-docs/blazor/rich-text-editor/data-binding.md

 {% endhighlight %}
 {% endtabs %}

+## Get editor content

-We can also check whether RichTextEditor's content is changed or not.This can be achieved by using the [`ValueChange`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.RichTextEditor.RichTextEditorEvents.html#Syncfusion_Blazor_RichTextEditor_RichTextEditorEvents_ValueChange) event of the Rich Text Editor to check whether the editor’s value is changed or not.
+You can also get the RichTextEditor's edited content by using the [`ValueChange`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.RichTextEditor.RichTextEditorEvents.html#Syncfusion_Blazor_RichTextEditor_RichTextEditorEvents_ValueChange) event to get the updated edited value.

+When the user changes the content, the ValueChange event is invoked on every [SaveInterval](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.RichTextEditor.SfRichTextEditor.html#Syncfusion_Blazor_RichTextEditor_SfRichTextEditor_SaveInterval) time or when the editor loses focus.

 {% tabs %}
 {% highlight razor tabtitle="~/value-change.razor" %}